rclone/rclone/README.md

 Changelog
 ---------
+  * v1.06 - 2014-12-12
+    * Fix "Couldn't find home directory" on OSX
+    * Add tenant parameter for swift
+    * Use new location of Google API packages
   * v1.05 - 2014-08-09
     * Improved tests and consequently lots of minor fixes
     * core: Fix race detected by go race detector